oversizedhat/s3deploy/README.md

-## Boilerplate for npm project with s3 deploy
+## Boilerplate for npm project with s3 deploy using Travis CI

 ### Setup
 1. Connect github repo with Travis